jimoheokoh/cfbs-laravel-customer-feedback/README.md

 ### ISSUES & FUTURE WORKS?

 * Try fix any issues first before opening an issue ticket, and be polite when you open an issue.
-* If you have a major upgrade based on this work, send a pull request
+* If you have a major upgrade based on this work, send a pull request.

 [Developer Email](mailto:okohejimoh@gmail.com)